 6. Assemble Supplies

 Consider what equipment and supplies you need to make your seed swap work.
-You need a table to display your seeds and a sign outlining the rules for swapping at a minimum.
+At a minimum, you need a table to display your seeds and a sign outlining the rules for swapping.
 However, depending on your event’s size, you may also want to supply such things as:

 - More tables and chairs